asapmarket/Android_asap_market_client/README.md

 ## intro
-A delivery app for cliant
+A delivery app for client

 ## guide
 ### Prerequisites